Effective Fatigue Risk Management

 We are not looking to submit an FRM for regulatory approval to work outside of ORO.FTL.
 Is it worth my while attending this course?

-The majority of operators manage fatigue within an SMS, or an FRM, and without seeking to work outside of the limits.
+The majority of operators manage fatigue within an SMS, or ‘appropriate FRM’, and without seeking to work outside of the limits.
 The course is relevant to all operators.

 Fatigue risk management seems like it is for large operators – how will this course help my small operation?

 Improving fatigue risk management can seem daunting, particularly for smaller operators.
 However, one of the key tenets of fatigue risk management is that it should be proportional to the size, nature of operations, and the level of risk exposure.
-Thus, fatigue risk management has comparable benefits for large and small operator.
+Thus, fatigue risk management has comparable benefits for large and small operators.
+This course focuses on your risks and challenges and meets you where you are at.